girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_IFrames/iframes.md

 The IFrame HTML element is often used to insert content from another source,such as an advertisement, into a Web page.

+The ” iframe ” tag defines a rectangular region within the document in which the browser can display a separate document, including scrollbars and borders.

+The HTML iframe name attribute is used to specify a reference for an `<iframe>` element.
+The name attribute is also used as a reference to the elements in JavaScript.

-(Basically it is used to display a web page within a web page)
+(Basically HTML iframe is used to display a web page within a web page)
 ![iframe image](https://imgur.com/hI0t3ZI.jpg)
 ## Code Snippet
 ```html